 Trans people are also finally more represented in mainstream media, with trans voices participating in online news outlets, trans politicians and political leaders in important positions, trans actors playing trans roles in film and television, and representation in many other areas of life.
 Compared to only 10 years ago, there has been an important shift in the visibility of trans and gender diverse people around the world.

 Unfortunately, these developments towards the respect of human rights of trans people and a society that is safe and welcoming to trans people, come with a strong backlash.
 Visibility does not automatically lead to larger societal acceptance.
-Targeted attacks against trans rights aim at stopping the necessary and long-awaited reforms of legal gender recognition procedures, and at the same time launch a wider attack at gender equality.
+Targeted attacks against trans rights aim at stopping the necessary and long-awaited reforms of legal gender recognition procedures, and at the same time, launch a wider attack on gender equality.

 In the current circumstance of frequent, hostile attacks on the human rights of trans people across Europe and globally, arguments are often being put forward that imply a fundamental opposition between the rights of trans people and the rights of women, or between the rights of trans people and the rights of children.
 These arguments are based on falsehoods and are misleading.
-The rights of trans people fundamentally aim to protect trans persons themselves; fulfilment of these rights does not harm other individuals nor infringe on their rights.
+The rights of trans people fundamentally aim to protect trans persons themselves; fulfillment of these rights does not harm other individuals nor infringe on their rights.